 To characterize bone fractures and other skeletal abnormalities

 IV contrast is used

 For virtual (CT) colonoscopy (CT colonography), oral contrast is given, and air is introduced into the rectum via a flexible, thin-diameter rubber catheter; then thin-section CT of the entire colon is done.
 CT colonoscopy produces high-resolution 3-dimensional images of the colon that closely simulate the detail and appearance of optical colonoscopy.
 This technique can show colon polyps and colon mucosal lesions as small as 5 mm.
 It is an alternative to conventional colonoscopy.
 Virtual colonoscopy is more comfortable than conventional colonoscopy and does not require conscious sedation.
-It provides clearer, more detailed images than a conventional lower GI series and can show extrinsic soft-tissue masses.
-The entire colon is visualized during virtual colonoscopy; in contrast, in about 1 in 10 patients, conventional colonoscopy does allow the right colon to be evaluated completely.
+It provides clearer, more detailed images than a conventional lower gastrointestinal (GI) series and can show extrinsic soft-tissue masses.
+The entire colon is visualized during virtual colonoscopy; in contrast, in about 1 in 10 patients, conventional colonoscopy does not allow the right colon to be evaluated completely.

 The main disadvantages of virtual colonoscopy include